Chanty

 At the same time, physician-patient relationships are evolving.
 What used to be built up over time with office visits is now heading toward something faster, virtual, and more convenient.
 If that experience is not seamless or personalized, patients will not think twice about disappearing.

-To protect your reputation, retain patients, and keep your schedule full, healthcare providers today need to adapt.
-Let’s dive into the strategies that truly allow you to connect, communicate, and build lasting trust.
+To protect your revenue, keep your schedule full, and turn first-time visitors into loyal patients, healthcare providers today need to adapt.
+Let’s explore strategies that help you connect, communicate, and build lasting trust.

 What is patient engagement?